Bacolor: Government

+Local government

 Like other towns in the Philippines, Bacolor is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the barangays or barrios.

 Town hall

 The municipal building is the former site of the Venturas house, one of Bacolor's most prominent families.
 On July 8, 1953, the new town hall was completed during the tenure of Mayor Manuel de Jesus.
 Its construction was a project of Senator Pablo Ángeles y David, a native of Bacolor.

 Tourism

 The main landmark of the town is the San Guillermo Parish Church known as the 'sunken church', one of the structures that was half-buried by the lava flow from the eruption of Mount Pinatubo in 1991.
 The church has since been renovated and is currently operational and may be accessed through what were once the second floor windows, now converted into doorways.
+The sunken church and town of Bacolor served as the main production location of the 2009–2013 ABS-CBN religious-oriented television series May Bukas Pa from January 15, 2009 to February 5, 2010, with the show underwent two versions which are cut ABS-CBN from February 2, 2009 to the said date of February 2010 and extended Jeepney TV versions from March 11 to December 5, 2013.

-The sunken church and town of Bacolor were used to shoot the 2009–2010 ABS-CBN primetime television series May Bukas Pa.
-The municipality also made an appearance in various films such as the 1996 movie Istokwa, 2006 movie Summer Heat and 2008 movie Jay, and in the music video of the song Promise Me by J Brothers.
+It also made appearances in various media before its prominent one on May Bukas Pa, such as the 1996 movie Istokwa, 2006 movie Summer Heat and 2008 movie Jay, and in the music video of the song Promise Me by J Brothers.
 The Shrine of Our Lady of Lourdes in Cabetican is also famous for its annual pilgrimage and barrio fiestas.

-Other notable landmarks in Bacolor include Memorial Kilometer Posts of the Bataan Death March along the MacArthur Highway; the oldest trade school in Far East, the Don Honorio Ventura Technological State University; the Simón de Anda y Salazar monument at the town hall; monument to the Kapampangan writer and revolutionary leader Juan Crisostomo Soto (1867-1918); and Monument to Felix Galura Y Napao.
+Other notable landmarks in Bacolor include Memorial Kilometer Posts of the Bataan Death March along the Old National Road, the oldest trade school in Far East, the Don Honorio Ventura Technological State University; the Simón de Anda y Salazar monument at the town hall; monument to the Kapampangan writer and revolutionary leader Juan Crisostomo Soto (1867–1918); and Monument to Felix Galura Y Napao.

 Bacolor's festivals are the Feast of San Guillermo and Nuestra Senora del Santissimo Rosario (La Naval) which are celebrated every 10th day of February and 3rd Sunday of November, respectively.